robstoll/atrium/README.md

 </details>

 :poop: &lt;- _this icon signifies a bug in Kotlin which you might encounter as well.
-We try to provide you workaround_
+We try to provide a workaround whenever possible._

 <details>
-<summary>:poop: using `returnValueOf` results in an overload ambigouity</summary>
+<summary>:poop: using <code>returnValueOf</code> results in an overload ambigouity</summary>

 Unfortunately, due to a [bug in Kotlin](https://youtrack.jetbrains.com/issue/KT-17340) (please upvote it) you wont be able to use `returnValueOf` for a method which has overloads in certain situations.